Lossless Strichartz estimates on rectangular tori over short time intervals: Introduction

 \section{Introduction}

-Let $(M,g)$ be a compact Riemannian manifold with dimension $d \geq 2$.
+Let $(M,g)$ be a compact Riemannian manifold without boundary of dimension $d \geq 2$.
 We will let $n$ denote the space-time dimension (i.e the dimension of $M \times \mathbb{R}$) so that $d = n-1$.
 Let $\laplac{g}$ denote the Laplace-Beltrami operator associated to the metric and let

 be the solution to the Schr\"{o}dinger equation on $M \times \R{}$